 Gold was discovered in the area in the 1890s and the townsite grew to a population of 112.
 The name of the town is aboriginal in origin, meaning the ‘beak of an emu’.
 The discovery of the Golden Eagle nugget in 1931, the biggest nugget found in the history of Western Australian goldfields, sparked a rush to the area that saw a thousand men working the field.
 Gold and nickel continue to be mined around Widgiemooltha today.

-After a quick visit to the pub to see some mementos and photos of the Golden Eagle, the largest nugget ever found in Western Australia, we crossed the highway and started the Widgiemooltha to Norseman section of the telegraph line.
+After a quick visit to the pub to see some mementos and photos of the Golden Eagle, the largest nugget ever found in Western Australia, we crossed the highway and drove 150 metres to Widgiemooltha Salt Road – the start of the Widgiemooltha to Norseman section of the telegraph line.
 This section was part of the Esperance to Coolgardie telegraph line that was put through in 1896.
 Read more about the telegraph line and how vitally important it was to Western Australia.

 Within less than 100 metres we had a insight as to what the track had to offer.